PagerDuty/security-training/docs/for_engineers/index.md

 _<input type="checkbox" id="012" /><label for="012">![012](../slides/for_engineers/for_engineers.012.jpeg)</label>_
 _012. Story Time._

-With that our of the way, let's jump into a bit of story time.
+With that out of the way, let's jump into a bit of story time.

 ---